IntrepidPursuits/objective-c-style-guide/README.md

 ## Xcode project

 The physical files should be kept in sync with the Xcode project files in order to avoid file sprawl.
 Any Xcode groups created should be reflected by folders in the filesystem.
 Code should be grouped not only by type, but also by feature for greater clarity.
-Files and groups should also be listed in alphabetical order.

 ## Project Sepcific Styles